Blog

 Last updated

-Any successful engagement plan begins with a thorough understanding of its audience - in our case, the online community.
+Any successful community engagement plan begins with a thorough understanding of its audience - in our case, the online community.
 You must know who your members are, what they value, what motivates them, and how they engage with your platform.
-This knowledge drives personalization, relevance, and success in online community engagement.
+This knowledge drives personalization, relevance, and success in a community engagement project.

 In this section, we will discuss essential techniques for mapping member demographics and psychographics and community status quo.